Green Background

 What do you need for your event?
 Music stands?
 Loan one or a selection of the

 College-owned instruments?
 Need a conductor’s rostrum?
-Any required musical equipment or instrument that is the property of the College must be confirmed by the Performance Manager.
+Any required musical equipment or instrument that is the property of the College must be confirmed by the Music Performance Office.
 No equipment is to be used/borrowed without prior consent.

 Venue seating and layout